-The Panel will meet on the 31 May 2024 to carry out their recommendation vote.
+The Panel met on the 31 May 2024 to carry out their recommendation vote.

-They will assess whether a change should be made to the CUSC by assessing the proposed change and any alternatives against the Applicable Objectives.
+They will assessed whether a change should be made to the CUSC by assessing the proposed change and any alternatives against the Applicable Objectives.

 Vote 1: Does the Original, facilitate the objectives better than the Baseline?